HellowWorldMirth/HellowWorldMirth/README.md

 # Hello, I'm Abhijit Palit
 <a href="https://linkedin.com/in/abhijit-palit-8b494237b/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-[Brief Introduction - Remove this afterwards]

-I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.
+An experienced IT Support Engineer transitioning into Cybersecurity with a strong foundation in troubleshooting, system administration, and user support.
+Currently focused on acquiring and applying practical skills in application security, vulnerability assessment, and secure software development practices.
+Passionate about leveraging extensive IT knowledge to enhance security posture and protect critical infrastructure.

+What I Do:

+● Provide technical support and resolve complex IT issues with efficiency

+● Learn and apply cybersecurity principles including risk assessment and vulnerability management

+● Explore secure coding practices, API security, and container security scanning

+● Build knowledge in Windows security fundamentals and incident response

+Career Goals:

+To grow into a cybersecurity role that blends hands-on technical expertise with proactive threat detection and mitigation strategies.

+Get In Touch:

+Open to networking, mentoring, and collaboration opportunities in IT support and cybersecurity.

 ## Objective
-[Provide Objective - Remove this afterwards]]

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+My journey, as a IT Support Engineer has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]